 You may not receive extensions on work in the class or take make-up exams, except in the most extraordinary circumstances (in which you will need documentation from the Dean's Office or Health Services).
+In this case, please get in touch with me via email before the due date of the assignment.
 Work which is turned in late for any other reason will lose five percent of its points for each day that it is late.
 The "day late" begins immediately after the time the assignment is due.